callstack/react-native-testing-library/website/docs/API.md

 ### `options` (Optional)

-A `RenderHookOptions` object to modify the execution of the `callback` function, containing the following properties:
+A `RenderHookOptions<Props>` object to modify the execution of the `callback` function, containing the following properties:

 #### `initialProps`

 The initial values to pass as `props` to the `callback` function of `renderHook`.
+The `Props` type is determined by the type passed to or inferred by the `renderHook` call.

 #### `wrapper`

 A React component to wrap the test component in when rendering.
-This is usually used to add context providers from `React.createContext` for the hook to access with `useContext`. `initialProps` and props subsequently set by `rerender` will be provided to the wrapper.
+This is usually used to add context providers from `React.createContext` for the hook to access with `useContext`.

-### `RenderHookResult` object
+### `RenderHookResult<Result, Props>` object

 The `renderHook` function returns an object that has the following properties: